 top of page

-We studied Ashtanga Vinyasa Yoga with Mark & Joanne Darby and Shankara Darby.
+We studied Ashtanga Vinyasa Yoga with Mark, Joanne and Shankara Darby.

 Darby and Joanne were part of the first group of Pattabhi Jois students in Mysore in the 1970s, where they lived for 4 years.
 They then continued their practice in India on a regular basis from 2001 to 2009, until the death of Sri K. Pattabhi Jois.

-The foundation of the practice is based on 3 important places of action and attention called TRISTANA.
+The foundation of the practice is based on 3 places of action called Tristana.
 These cover three levels of purification: body, nervous system and mind.
 They are always performed in conjunction with one another.
-Asana the posture (Bandhas) purifies, strengthens and gives flexibility to the body.
-Breathing must be stable, slow and full-bodied, with the same length on inhalation as on exhalation, to purify the nervous system.
-Dristhi is the direction you look in a posture.
-There are nine dristhis: nose, 3rd eye, navel, thumb, hands, feet, top, right side and left side.
-Dristhi purify and stabilize the functioning of the mind.
-These three tools transform asana (physical) practice from a simple bodily exercise into a total mind-body experience.
+Asana the Posture (Bandhas) purifies, strengthens and gives flexibility to the body.
+Breathing must be stable, slow and take up the whole body, with the same length on inhalation as on exhalation, thus purifying the nervous system.
+Dristhi, of which there are nine, is the direction in which you look in the postures, purifying and stabilizing the functioning of the mind.
+These three tools transform asana practice from a simple bodily exercise into a total mind-body experience.

 bottom of page